 After they finished prototyping, they will record a video walkthrough of the prototype, to give you context on how the product looks and how the prototype works.

-User Testing - During or after prototyping, your task is to prepare a script for the user interviews, based on the facilitators summary of the workshops and the designers walkthrough video.
+User Testing — During or after prototyping, your task is to prepare a script for the user interviews, based on the facilitators summary of the workshops and the designers' walkthrough video.
 After you are done, share the script with the team, which will take a look and approve it.
 This makes sure you can confidently run the interviews and are asking the right questions.

 After the user testing is finished, your task is to write a report to present in front of the client.
-It should contain the user feedback and everything the client needs to know to get an idea how the product will be perceived on the market.
+It should contain the user feedback and everything the client needs to know to get an idea of how the product will be perceived on the market.

 Before the final presentation, make sure that the report covers the questions agreed on during the sprint.
 It should honestly represent the feedback of the users and give the client confidence when developing the product and shipping it to market.

-The final presentation should feel like a climatic conclusion to the Hypersprint experience.
+The final presentation should feel like a climactic conclusion to the Hypersprint experience.
 The facilitator will open the presentation and re-iterate what has been agreed on during the workshop.
 They then pass on to the designer to present the prototype and after they are finished, it's your turn to present the results.

 After that, the client can ask questions to clarify details and you wrap up the presentation by providing the client with free tools.

-After each cycle of workshops/prototyping/user testing we run a short 1 hour retrospective to reflect on our experience and evaluate how to improve.
+After each cycle of workshops/prototyping/user testing, we run a short 1-hour retrospective to reflect on our experience and evaluate how to improve.
 It follows are very simple process:

 Write down all positives and negatives (7 minutes)

-Read out all positives individually (1 minute each)
+Readout all positives individually (1 minute each)

-Read out all negatives individually (1 minute each)
+Readout all negatives individually (1 minute each)